 Any person or persons having been robbed, or who can give any account of the above men, would do service to the public by communicating any information respecting then to Mr. Jordon, Gaoler for the County of Leicester.

-Thomas Fretwell and George Needham were both found guilty of highway robbery at the next Leicester Assizes and sentenced to death.
+Thomas Fretwell and George Leedham were both found guilty of highway robbery at the next Leicester Assizes and sentenced to death.
 However, both men appear to have escaped the hangman’s noose.
-In a subsequent appeal in February 1784 the Mayor and principal magistrates of Leicester recommended clemency for Needham on the grounds that he had alerted the authorities to a planned escape by the other prisoners in Leicester Gaol.
+In a subsequent appeal in February 1784 the Mayor and principal magistrates of Leicester recommended clemency for Leedham on the grounds that he had alerted the authorities to a planned escape by the other prisoners in Leicester Gaol.
 In consideration of this, his sentence was commuted to transportation out of the country for seven years.
 Fretwell was also granted clemency and sentenced to 4 years transportation.
-However, the sentences were not carried out until 1787 when Needham and Fretwell were transferred from Leicester Gaol to a prison hulk on the river Thames prior to transportation.
+However, the sentences were not carried out until 1787 when Leedham and Fretwell were transferred from Leicester Gaol to a prison hulk on the river Thames prior to transportation.
 I have not been able to confirm the destination to which they were transported.